CompuTec/processforce-docs/current/developer-guide/data-import/troubleshooting-ps/ps-resource-issues.md

 ---

-## How to diagnose resources incorrect data import case that generates Form - Bad Value error
+**How to troubleshoot a case of incorrect data import for resources that triggers a "Form - Bad Value" error**

 No error message on PowerShell scripts upload does not guarantee that the data values are correctly imported, as we do not have validation in API for every case.